Estradiol (medication): Other countries

-Cost
+Economics

 Generic oral estradiol tablets are much less expensive than other forms of estradiol such as transdermal gel and patches and vaginal rings.

 Research

 A variety of estradiol-containing combined birth control pills were studied but never marketed.
 In addition, a variety of estradiol-containing combined injectable contraceptives were studied but never marketed.

 Estradiol has been studied in the treatment of postpartum depression and postpartum psychosis.

 Estrogens such as estradiol appear to improve sexual desire and function in women.
 However, the available evidence overall does not support the use of estradiol and other estrogens for improving sexual desire and function in women as of 2016.
 An exception is the use of estrogens to treat vaginal atrophy.

 Estrogen therapy has been proposed as a potential treatment for autism but clinical studies are needed.